polycube-network/polycube/Documentation/cubes.rst

 A ``Cube`` is a logical entity, composed by a ``data plane`` (which can include one or more eBPF programs) and a ``control/management plane``.

 In addition, a Cube may include also a ``slow path`` in case some additional data plane-related code is required to overcome some limitations of the eBPF data plane.
+This is the case of flooding packets in an 802.1 bridge, when the MAC destination address does not exist (yet) in the filtering database.
+In fact, this action (which requires a packet to be sent on all active ports except the one on which it was received) involves a loop, which may not be easy to achieve in the data plane given the limitations of the eBPF technology.

 Types of Cubes
 --------------